NomicFoundation/hardhat-website/src/content/plugin-development/explanation/lifecycle.md

 When a Hook of a specific category runs for the first time in a Hardhat Runtime Environment instance, Hardhat needs to load the Hook Handlers for that category.
 It does this by calling the import function defined in the `hookHandlers` field of every plugin.

 The imported module must export a Hook Handler Category Factory as its `default` export.
-This factory is an async function that returns a `Partial<HookCategory>` object.
+The factory is an async function that returns a `Partial<HookCategory>` object.

 For example, the `./hooks/network.js` could look like this: